hechzh/mediapipe/README_EN.md

     >   Copy the `lib` and `include` folders to the `mediapipe/calculators/tensor/onnxruntime` directory

-3. Add the `bin` directories for CUDA, cuDNN and TensorRT to environment variables
+3. Add the `bin` directories for CUDA, cuDNN and `lib` directory for TensorRT to environment variables

     >   My environment:
     >